 Moreover Calvinism attempts to insulate its internal inconsistency from substantial critique by certain “rationalizations.”
 Calvinists justify any contradictions present in their theology and practical ministry by claiming that their beliefs are a divine or “high mystery,” and “antinomy,” only an “apparent contradiction,” or that “the Bible teaches both a sovereignty of comprehensive determinism and genuine human freedom.”
 All this is “incomprehensible to fallen human reason” and the rejection of Calvinism is an indication of sinful pride or seeking to preserve salvific human autonomy.

-So is my protest against the incoherence of Calvinism legitimate?
+So, is my protest against the incoherence of Calvinism legitimate?
 Is the demand for rational and moral coherence a legitimate requirement for proper interpretations and coming to know the truth of Scripture in these matters?
 Are we exalting human reason above the Scriptures?
+You decide.

 Those who conclude that such a forfeiture of logical reasoning and moral intuition should not be made in the interpretive task, must distance themselves from the interpretive propositions of Calvinism.
 I concur with C. A. Campbell when he contends that,

 “…the propositions in question must, at the very least, not violate the principle of self-consistency…We require that the propositions inherent in the revelation be consistent with one another.
 And we require also – although this is a condition which must be elaborated and in some degree qualified – that they be consistent with well-accredited propositions about reality got through other channels.”